patternfly/patternfly-react/packages/react-core/src/components/AlertGroup/examples/AlertGroup.md

 ```

 ### Toast alert group
+Alerts asynchronously appended into dynamic AlertGroups with `isLiveRegion` will be announced to assistive technology at the moment the change happens, following the strategy used for aria-atomic, which defaults to false.
+This means only changes of type "addition" will be announced.
 ```js
 import React from 'react';
 import { Alert, AlertGroup, AlertActionCloseButton, AlertVariant, InputGroup } from '@patternfly/react-core';